safe-lanes/crewdevnov12/replit.md

 - Implement loading states for better UX
 - Optimize AG Grid configurations
 - Use React.memo for expensive components

+### Layout and Alignment Standards
+- **Content Alignment**: All filters bars and tables must align with screen titles (no left padding on container elements)
+- **Filter Sections**: Use `p-4 pl-0` for filter containers to maintain consistent alignment
+- **Table Containers**: Use `p-4 pl-0` for CardContent wrapping AG Grid tables to align with screen titles
+- **Standard Pattern**: Remove left padding (`pl-0`) from main content containers while maintaining other padding for proper spacing

 ## API Endpoints